My.EOU Portal Current Students Faculty/Staff

 Q: Can I start the program in the middle of the year?

-A: Our program is designed on the cohort model, which requires you to start in August and go through the complete program with your cohort.
+A: Our program is designed on the cohort model, which requires you to start in late summer and complete the program with your cohort.

 Q: What is a cohort?